nirmata/custom-scripts/fix-environment-names/README.md

 ## Fix incorrect environment names linked to namespaces

 The script in this folder is used to fix the issue of incorrect environments linked to namespaces in the cluster.
-It takes, the NirmataURL, and the clusterName as the input and updates the annotations on the namespaces so they are associated with the correct environments.
+It takes, the NirmataURL, and the clusterName as the input and updates the annotations on the namespaces so they are associated with the correct environments in Nirmata.

 ## Usage: